 Performance measures Target Result Status Comment and previous years result Users who are satisfied with the standard of the library building facilities.
 85 percent 91 percent Achieved The 2021/22 result was 86 percent (achieved).
 Residents who are satisfied public toilets are clean, well-maintained and safe.
-75 percent 81 percent Achieved The 2021/22 result was 83 percent (achieved).
+75 percent 79 percent Achieved The 2021/22 result was 83 percent (achieved).
 Urgent requests relating to public toilet facilities that are responded to within 4 hours.
 98 percent 76 percent Not achieved Service requests were closed off incorrectly.
 The 2021/22 result was 83 percent (not achieved).
 Users who are satisfied with Community halls.
 85 percent 88 percent Achieved The 2021/22 result was 70 percent (not achieved).
 Occupancy rate of the total number of units available for older persons.
 97 percent 97.5 percent Achieved The 2021/22 result was 99 percent (achieved).
 Tenants of housing for older persons who rate services and facilities as good value for money.
-85 percent 91 percent Achieved The 2021/22 result was 93 percent (achieved).
+85 percent 91 percent Achieved Healthy homes standards will be achieved for all units by the end of 2024.
+The 2021/22 result was 93 percent (achieved).
 Tenants of housing for older persons who are satisfied with services and facilities.
 85 percent 97 percent Achieved The 2021/22 result was 98 percent (achieved).